btcpayserver/btcpayserver-docker/README.md

 The setup below assumes you want to support Bitcoin, c-lightning, HTTPS automatically configured by Nginx.
 It also enables node pruning, which you can [modify](#generated-docker-compose) or ignore if you have enough disk space for a full node.
 Finally, your domain is `btcpay.EXAMPLE.com` should reflect your actual domain name.

-[Enviroment variables](#environment-variables) can be tailored to your needs.
+[Environment variables](#environment-variables) can be tailored to your needs.
 Some variables require additional storage space.

 ```bash
 # Login as root